moehriegitt/hob3l/README.md

 [OpenSCAD](http://www.openscad.org/).
 It is a great tool that I am also using.

-Instead, this is about a different technique for rendering CSG into STL that is especially suited for 3D printing, where individual slices from your model is all you need.
-If you really need a 3D solid from your CSG, then do use OpenSCAD's CGAL based rendering.
+But this is about a pre-slicing technique for rendering CSG (or SCAD format) into STL that is suited for 3D printing.
+The resulting STL is no smooth, but looks just like the 3D printed result: it has layers.

 ## Table of Contents